Behavioural Therapy and Counselling Support

 (dogs and babies are welcome at my home practice)

 Hello, I’m Cat.
-I’m a certified Behavioural Therapist (C.B.T. and A.C.T.) and I practice on Auckland’s North Shore.
+I’m a certified Behavioural Therapist (C.B.T. and A.C.T.) practicing on Auckland’s North Shore.

 - Chronic Anxiety including social anxiety, generalised anxiety disorder and panic disorder

-- Emotional Problems including a feeling of overwhelming or uncontrolled emotions
+- including a feeling of overwhelming or uncontrolled emotions

 - Getting “unstuck” and moving forward in a values based direction